-The hour-long procedure took place in China, in August 2018.
+The hour-long procedure took place in China in August 2018.
 The robot carried out the implant surgery autonomously.
-Medical staff was present, but they only supervised the process.
+The medical staff was present, but they only supervised the process.

 Was it scary for the patient?
 Probably.
 People don’t like dentists, regardless of whether they are robots or humans.
 But the fact that robots can perform dental surgery with a minimal margin of error is impressive.
 Even more impressive: the teeth that the robot implanted were created with 3D printing technology.
 We’re getting far, people!